webaware/ssl-insecure-content-fixer/readme.txt

 If you'd like to help out by translating this plugin, please [sign up for an account and dig in](https://translate.wordpress.org/projects/wp-plugins/ssl-insecure-content-fixer).

+### Privacy

+SSL Insecure Content Fixer does not collect any personally identifying information, and does not set any cookies.

 ## Installation

 1. Either install automatically through the WordPress admin, or download the .zip file, unzip to a folder, and upload the folder to your /wp-content/plugins/ directory.
 Read [Installing Plugins](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins) in the WordPress Codex for details.